Nassau County Health and Human Services

 Nursing Home Care

-Medicaid and Public Assistance fraud is a serious crime that can result in imprisonment, probation, civil penalties, and restitution and render someone ineligible for benefits for a certain length of time.
+Welfare fraud and is a serious crime that can result in imprisonment, probation, civil penalties, and restitution and render someone ineligible for benefits for a certain length of time.

-Nassau County is committed to protecting the quality and integrity of the County’s Medicaid and Public Assistance programs.
-As such, the Department of Social Services is actively pursing fraud and abuse throughout the various benefit programs.
+Nassau County is committed to protecting the quality and integrity of the County's Public Assistance programs.
+As such, the Department of Social Services is actively pursuing fraud and abuse throughout the various benefit programs.
 We’ve even created a special team of people who specialize in combating fraud and abuse.

-Nassau County’s Medicaid and Public Assistance Fraud and Abuse Program involves a cooperative effort between the Nassau County Department of Social Services, the Nassau County Police Department, the Nassau County District Attorney’s Office, the Nassau County Attorney’s Office and the Nassau County Commissioner of Investigations, all working together to detect, prevent and deter fraud and abuse and to ultimately prosecute those individuals and providers who defraud or abuse the assistance system.
+Nassau County’s Welfare Fraud and Abuse Program involves a cooperative effort between the Nassau County Department of Social Services, the Nassau County Police Department, the Nassau County District Attorney’s Office, the Nassau County Attorney’s Office and the Nassau County Commissioner of Investigations, all working together to detect, prevent and deter fraud and abuse and to ultimately prosecute those individuals and providers who defraud or abuse the assistance system.

 Our team focuses on two types of fraud, namely Recipient and Provider fraud.